hao-beixi/f22-assignments/assignment-2/README.md

     The RobotModel display also uses the [/tf](wiki.ros.org/tf) transform tree to position the links of the robot in their respective current location.
-    The information in the /tf topic is updated by the /robot_state_publisher node based on the messages that /arbotix publishes to the /joint_states topic.
+    The information in the /tf topic is updated by the /robot_state_publisher node based on the messages that the Unity simulation publishes to the /joint_states topic.

-    > As indicated in the rviz user guide, you can zoom in, pan, and rotate the view of the robot in rviz with your mouse.Add a

 ### Questions / Tasks